DAF201/trash_can/self_talk.md

 10/09/2021:

 Really want to just call a taxi to carry me to the airport just to feel the noise of life, this place is too quiet.

+10/10/2021:

+The others laughed, so he also gregariously laughed